We’ve been together forever, how do we keep the love alive? Reignite the spark in a long-term relationship

 By

 The wonderful thing about long-term love is the sense of stability it can create in an uncertain world.
 The flip side is the predictabilityโ€ฆ Thereโ€™s nothing you donโ€™t know about each other any more โ€“ you finish each otherโ€™s sentences, your partner guesses what youโ€™ll order before you see the menu and youโ€™re sure theyโ€™ll ask you where their keys are every day for the rest of your life.
-Factor in the past year, which has thrown many of us together at home for long spells, and itโ€™s no wonder a lot of relationships feel stagnant.
+Add in years of blurred boundaries between work and home, and itโ€™s no wonder some relationships begin to feel stagnant.

 But should we accept that long-term love inevitably fades from breathtaking connection to cosy familiarity?